 What’s also proven is the internet’s unquenchable thirst for prefab architecture architecture, tiny homes, and affordable modern cabins.
 Lucky for you, there’s New York-based design studio Den (formerly Walden).

 Based in NYC with an “outdoor lab” in the Catskills just a couple hours up the Hudson River, Den is a rooted design practice that launched selling a series of boxy cabin plans, and is now offering a new catalog of architecturally-inspired designs ranging from A-Frames to modern Barnhouse designs.

-Previously we covered their flagship models, the Catskills Tiny House and the Modern Loft Cabin.
+Previously we covered their flagship models.
 Now we’re back to drool over the many A-Frame cabins—each sized to offer (rather stylish) shelter for a night, a weekend, or a lifetime.

 Though the previous business model allowed for customers to choose from cabin plans, DIY cabin kits, or full service on-site production, Den is now focused largely on simply offering inspired plans designed with affordability and ease of construction in mind.
 The move away from prefab favors builders and DIYers alike.
 That said, in late 2020 the brand released a 10' x 10' A-Frame Cabin Kit that reportedly can be assembled in just a weekend.
 The kit comes with everything one would need, sans tools and a willing group of friends.